 Editing Plugin Metadata

-The “Group” dropdown sets the group that the plugin belongs to, which is the “default” group by default.
+The Group tab’s page contains the “Group” dropdown, which sets the group that the plugin belongs to, and is set to the “default” group by default.

 Plugin groups are used to concisely load groups of plugins after others.
 The dropdown lists all defined groups: to define new groups or edit existing groups, use the Groups Editor.

 This is a list of plugins which, if present, the current plugin must load after, but which are not required.
 This metadata can be used for resolving specific compatibility issues.
-Each entry has three fields:
+Each entry has two fields:

 Data), of the file to be checked for.
 This field is required.
 It gives the filenames of installed plugins as autocomplete suggestions.

-- The condition is the optional condition string that is used to determine if the file should be checked for.
+The condition is the optional condition string that is used to determine if the file should be checked for.
 If left blank, the file will always be checked for.
 Condition strings are a relatively advanced part of LOOT’s functionality, and their syntax is covered in the Metadata Syntax documentation.

 Note that listing a plugin’s masters as requirements is unnecessary, as LOOT already checks them.

-- The type is fairly self-explanatory, and is used to provide messages of varying severity with appropriate emphasis in LOOT’s report.
+The type is fairly self-explanatory, and is used to provide messages of varying severity with appropriate emphasis in LOOT’s report.

-- The content is the actual message text.
+The content is the localisable message text.

-- The condition is, like for the corresponding file field, used to determine if the message should be displayed.
+The condition is, like for the corresponding file field, used to determine if the message should be displayed.
 If left blank, the message is displayed.